This guide will be regularly updated. (Last updated: May 6, 2021) Read this in Spanish here.

 Am I eligible for the vaccine?

-Today, any Arizonan 16 years old or older can register for a vaccine at any state-run site and most county-run sites.
-All counties in the state, except for Santa Cruz County, have opened vaccine eligibility to those 16 or 18 years old and older.
+Any Arizonan 16 years old or older can register for a vaccine at any state-run site and most county-run sites.
+All counties in the state, have opened vaccine eligibility to those 16 years old and older.

 Where can I get the vaccine?